Table of contents

 It’s up to us to teach our kids HOW to be good with money.

-Although they’re never really too young to educate about finances, the teenage years are crucial ones.
+Although they’re never really too young to be educated about finances, the teenage years are crucial ones.

 This is the time when many kids take on a degree of financial independence.